Ordinary Love (film): Plot

 Soon after, Joan's hair begins to fall out in clumps.
 Tom cuts her hair short and then shaves her head with a razor.
 Joan forgets which medication she is supposed to take on what day, leading to a vicious argument with Tom about how cancer is destroying their marriage.
 Donning a wig, Joan meets with Peter at a café where they discuss their mortality.
 Feeling hot and silly, Joan takes her wig off.
 Tom meets a man smoking on a bench outside the chemotherapy clinic.
 A terminal cancer patient himself, the man reassures Tom that the doctors can save Joan.

 Joan and Tom decide to have a romantic evening at a hotel before Joan's mastectomy.
 After enjoying a fancy dinner, they have sex.
 Tom promises to still love Joan even if she does not have breasts.
 Joan undergoes the mastectomy and more sessions of chemotherapy.
 Tom waits outside by the bench, but does not see the smoking man again.
 As Peter visits Joan, Tom meets Steve, Peter's husband, in the hospital cafeteria.
 They discuss their shared experiences around love and loss.

 Some time later, Joan has undergone surgery to reconstruct her breasts using abdominal muscle tissue.
 She and Tom attend Peter's funeral, where Steve delivers a eulogy.
-After successfully completing her cancer treatment, Joan and Tom go to the supermarket in preparation for Christmas.
+After she completes her treatment, Joan and Tom go to the supermarket in preparation for Christmas.
 Later, they decide to invite Steve for Christmas dinner.
 They go on their exercise walk once more and find that the sapling has grown.